fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/README.md

 Click the links for more pictures!

-The Humphrey model has been made in eight completed versions and three more is in production.
+The Humphrey model has been made in seven completed versions and four more is in production.

 1. [Humphrey v1](humphrey_v1.md) - Designed by [Jens Dyvik](http://www.dyvikdesign.com/site/) - Made in [Fellesverkstedet](https://www.fellesverkstedet.no/) by [Jens Dyvik](http://www.dyvikdesign.com/site/) and [Alex Schaub](http://www.fabguru.com/), installed at [Contact Amsterdam.](https://contactamsterdam.nl/)
 2. [Humphrey v2](humphrey_v2.md) - Redigned by [Jakob Nilsson](http://www.norlinkmakes.com)- Made in [Fellesverkstedet](https://www.fellesverkstedet.no/) by [Jakob Nilsson](http://www.norlinkmakes.com), installed at [Newtone](https://newtone.no/) in Oslo.